oberdiek/latex-tds/readme.txt

   adjust_checksum.pl        Perl script that runs a DTX file through
-                            LaTeX and corrects its \Checksum if necessary ziptimetree.pl            Perl script that generates a ZIP file from a directory tree with sorted entries
+                            LaTeX and corrects its \Checksum if necessary ziptimetree.pl            Perl script that generates a ZIP file from a directory tree with sorted entries (LGPL)

 Configuration
 -------------